Intel Management Engine Interface Driver Code 10 [Solved]

 3) When prompted with the uninstall confirmation, check the box for Delete the driver software for this device, and then click OK to continue.

 3) Reboot your computer.
 Windows will automatically help you update the correct driver once you restart.

-In this case, you need Driver Easy.
+Automatic driver update – If you don’t have the time, patience or computer skills to update your video and monitor drivers manually, you can, instead, do it automatically with Driver Easy.
 It’ll automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.